 See both of the rivers that surround Arnprior along this trail.
-Start along the Madawaska River as your stroll through hydro park, then get a magnificant view of the confluence of the two rivers at Bell Park, then enjoy a view of the Ottawa river at Mclean beach.
+Start along the Madawaska River as your stroll through hydro park, then get a magnificent view of the confluence of the two rivers at Bell Park, then enjoy a view of the Ottawa river at McLean beach.
 If you are still up for more exploring enjoy the Macnamara Nature Trail.

 Total distance for this trail is 3.7 km, with the

 Macnamara Nature Trail a further 4.5 km round trip

 Bridges have crossed the Madawaska River in the same location since the Buchanans built the first bridge.
 The east side, which the McLachlin Trail explores, was the site of several McLachlin sawmills over the years.

 This park, overlooking the Madawaska River, is located just east of the bridge.
 In 1972 approval was given for the generating station, the creation of a 10-mile lake (both upriver at Highway 17), the four-span bridge and a new downstream weir.
 This weir helps to reduce soil erosion above the weir and to improve and control marine life and vegetation.
 Located near the island are man-made spawning beds for pickerel.
 After leaving Hydro Park, continue on Riverview Road through the residential area and turn left on Leo Lavoie Road to enter Bell Park.